Holywell, Flintshire: Geography

 Holywell is split into four distinct areas: Pen-y-Maes, the Strand, the Holway and the town centre.
 The Holway, located on the west side of the town, is the largest of the residential areas of Holywell.
 The near-contiguous village of Greenfield is located to the north east of the town on the B5121 road.

-Villages within the Holywell catchment area include: Bagillt, Brynford, Carmel, Gorsedd, Halkyn, Holway, Licswm, Lloc, Mostyn, Pantasaph, Pentre Halkyn, Rhes-y-Cae, Trelawnyd, Whitford and Ysceifiog.
+Villages within the Holywell catchment area include: Bagillt, Brynford, Carmel, Gorsedd, Halkyn, Holway, Lixwm, Lloc, Mostyn, Pantasaph, Pentre Halkyn, Rhes-y-Cae, Trelawnyd, Whitford and Ysceifiog.
 In addition there are other smaller scattered communities within this area.
 All of these are within a six-mile radius of Holywell.
 These villages are all connected to Holywell by a frequent bus service.

-Community
+Amenities

 The town centre contains many small businesses and national stores, serving not only the shopping needs of the people of the town itself, but also those of the surrounding villages within the town's natural catchment area.
 Part of the centre of the historic market town has been designated a conservation area.